-This page offers information about insurance to support the financial investment in your mental health and wellness.
 The process of deciding to reach out and get the support you need is deeply personal and private.
 Having the financial means within your budget is the next step.

 I'm a participating provider or "in-network provider," for these main CareFirst Maryland BlueCross BlueShield plans:

 There are a lot of different types of plans within these.
 To find out if your plan-policy covers behaviorial health-mental health, please check with CareFirst Maryland directly to see if mental health services (behaviorial health) are covered for individual psychotherapy and group psychotherapy.
 This means calling customer services or logging in online with CareFirst to check your policy.

 To help with that, scroll down this page for the codes used for reimbursement.
 Use them to refer to when you speak with customer care or when logging in online with CareFirst.

 I'm an out-of-network provider with all other insurance companies.

 Regardless, mental health services may be reimbursable by your plan.
 For example, if you have a “out-of-network” services on your plan, like on a PPO, then psychotherapy and counseling are covered.